paralleldrive/cuid2/README.md

 It was also not possible to customize your fingerprint function if you had different fingerprinting needs using Cuid, e.g., if both `global` and `window` are `undefined`.

 Cuid2 uses a list of all global names in the JavaScript environment.
-Hashing it would produces a very good host fingerprint, but we intentionally did not include a hash function in Cuid because all the secure ones we could find would bloat the bundle.
-In Cuid2, we used AI to help create a tiny but secure-enough hash function for Cuid2, and we seed it now with random entropy, so on production environments where the globals are all identical, we lose the unique fingerprint, but still get random entropy to replace it, strengthening collision resistance.
+Hashing it would produces a very good host fingerprint, but we intentionally did not include a hash function in the original Cuid because all the secure ones we could find would bloat the bundle, so the original Cuid was unable to take full advantage of all of that unique host entropy.

-> Note: We did not export the hash function for use outside Cuid2 because it is intentionally non-deterministic, which is not something you want in most hash functions.
-It works for our use-case because we're using it to generate ids which should be different with each function call.
+In Cuid2, we use a tiny, fast, security-audited, NIST-standardized hash function and we seed it with random entropy, so on production environments where the globals are all identical, we lose the unique fingerprint, but still get random entropy to replace it, strengthening collision resistance.

 ### Deterministic Length

 Length was non-deterministic in Cuid.
 This worked fine in almost all cases, but proved to be problematic for some data structure uses, forcing some users to create wrapper code to pad the output.
+We recommend sticking to the defaults for most cases, but if you don't need strong uniqueness guarantees, (e.g., your use-case is something like username or URL disambiguation), it can be fine to use a shorter version.

 ### More Efficient Session Counter Entropy